 3) Because Thad Wolff is THAD WOLFF!

 4) Thad was a pro AMA superbike racer.
 He has been on countless covers in the past and a top competitor in the early 80s.
-This article is about his friendship with the innovative builder Minoru Matsuzawa, and how their Suzuki GS1000 came back to Thad almost 30 years after it’s last race.
+The feature in Motorcyclist covers the path of the Matsu built Suzuki GS1000 back to Thad almost 30 years after it’s last race.
 There was something more special than just a bike on the track this day.
 You’d have to read the article and meet Thad in person to understand it fully.